100hacks/100hacksAfrica/README.md

 ## Hackathon goals
 ```
--Have a positive social and environment impact
+- Have a positive social and environment impact
--Boost visibility and Divesity
+- Boost visibility and Divesity
--Contribute to the ecosystem
+- Contribute to the ecosystem
--Source talents
+- Source talents
 ```

 ## Hackathon operation